Vijayaadhithan/querix-semantic-search/docs/Querix_Analytics_API_Handoff.md

 application code or restart the search API.
 As data grows, use a database replica and incremental watermarks/indexes to isolate that read load further.

-The first production verification completed a real Gainr snapshot and kept the existing search API healthy and warm.
+Production verification should confirm that the tenant database uses verified TLS when it is remote.
+A database that cannot provide TLS must be upgraded at the database layer before the connection is treated as fully hardened.

 Current known host considerations:

-- Gainr's current MySQL server does not offer TLS, so the working connection is temporarily configured with TLS disabled.
-This should be upgraded at the database layer before treating the connection as fully hardened.
 - The existing search concurrency setting was left unchanged because analytics is a separate product and this deployment must not retune search behavior.